 You usually start by taking a low dose of mitotane.
 Your doctor will gradually increase the dose.
 They will check the amount of mitotane in your blood by taking regular blood tests.
 You will need to have your blood checked once or twice a week when you first start taking mitotane.
 Once the doctors are happy with your dose, they will check your blood around once a month.

 If you forget to take a dose of mitotane, do not take a double dose.
 Take your next dose as normal and let your pharmacist, nurse or doctor know.
-Do not take a double dose unless your doctor tells you to.

 Other things to remember about your tablets: